rniczh/hentai-downloader/README.md

 **Download Manga from e-hentai/exhentai**

-Be careful, the E(x)Hentai website has image limit for user.
+Be careful, the E(x)Hentai website has image limit for user(It can be viewd at your ehentai home page)

 ![limit](https://i.imgur.com/OglhmK5.png)